offline-ai/cli-plugin-cmd-test.js/README.md

 Fixtures Demo: https://github.com/offline-ai/cli/tree/main/examples/split-text-paragraphs

-Skipping Tests in Script Front Matter To specify that a script should be skipped during testing, set `skip: true` in the script's front matter:
+Skipping Tests in PPE Script Front Matter To specify that a script should be skipped during testing, set `skip: true` in the script's front matter:

 ```yaml
 ---